 What do Londoners want from their next Mayor?

-This year’s London Conference comes six months before the 2020 Mayoral election and we want to explore what today’s Londoners want and need from their city and its Mayor.
+The London Conference 2019 was six months before the 2020 Mayoral election and we wanted to explore what today’s Londoners want and need from their city and its Mayor.

 Life in London has changed profoundly over recent decades.
 London’s population has grown and become more cosmopolitan.
 Unemployment has declined, but inequality has grown and living standards have been squeezed.
 Almost a decade of cuts to government spending have transformed public services and the local state.
 The digital revolution has changed how Londoners live and relate to each other and to government.
 Politics has become more volatile and polarised.

-Against this background, The London Conference 2019 will ask:
+Against this background, The London Conference 2019 asked the following questions:

 - What does this mean for the forthcoming Mayoral election and priorities for the next Mayor?